biapy/biapy-bashlings/doc/realpath-check.md

 ## Overview

-realpath-check call realpath to resolve a relative path or a symbolic link to its real absolute path.
-It then check for its existence and return an error code if the path does not exists.
+`realpath-check` calls `realpath` to resolve a relative path or a symbolic link to its real absolute path.
+It then checks for its existence and returns an error code if the path does not exists.

 ## Index